zettsu-t/sudokusse/sudokusse.md

 * SudokuSSE requires C++ compilers that support C++11 and GNU style inline assembly.
+* Inline assembly of clang++ is not compatible with the GNU style and my unit tests for assembly do not run on clang++.
 * Building SudokuSSE on MinGW requires Cygwin _/usr/bin_ tools such as perl and rm.
 Set environment variable _PATH_ to find them.
 * I have not tried to build unittests with CppUnit on MinGW.